Profile information

 Cultural exchange and learning opportunities

-I've been on this property for coming up three years.
-This is a great chance to see what harbour lifestyle living.
-Soon after arriving I started a native tree propagation programme, which would be of particular interest if you are keen on ecology; our native bush has an invasive weed problem which I've been tackling with the help of the local weedbusters group, and it's very rewarding to see the results after even a day's work.
+I've been on this property since 2020.
+This is a great chance to experience harbour lifestyle living, and semi-commercial banana growing.
+My native tree propagation and planting programme, could be of particular interest if you are keen on ecology; our native bush has an invasive weed problem which I've been tackling with the help of the local weedbusters group, and it's very rewarding to see the results after even a day's work.
 I'm also involved in the local community garden (which grows vegetables to give away) and the landcare group which grows native trees for harbour edge regeneration.
 Both groups often need help with maintenance and projects.

 It's very laid back here - happy to share the kiwi lifestyle if you are visiting NZ, or even if you're local and checking out Northland.Help